DEVELOPMENTAL DISABILITIES ADMINISTRATION

 - Making decisions which use client satisfaction, incident information, fiscal and other data.

 - Working with those we support, their families and providers, to reduce the rate of serious incidents.

 - Monitoring provider compliance with agreed upon standards.

 - Providing training to people we support, their families and providers.

 - Engaging in continuous quality improvement.

-In order to assure that quality services are sought, provided, paid for and continually improved, specific QA outcomes must be achieved for participants and their families by DDD in cooperation with the counties and the contractors/providers.
+In order to assure that quality services are sought, provided, paid for and continually improved, specific QA outcomes must be achieved for participants and their families by DDA in cooperation with the counties and the contractors/providers.